Stress, Cortisol, and IBS Flares: The Missing Piece

 The evidence for stress-directed treatment in IBS

-Here's where the research gets concrete.
 Two interventions have strong efficacy data for IBS, independent of diet.

 Cognitive behavioral therapy for IBS.
 Same 2020 meta-analysis: face-to-face CBT and self-administered CBT were both among the most effective psychological therapies tested.
 CBT for IBS isn't generic talk therapy.
 It targets the specific cognitive and behavioral patterns that drive the IBS loop, including visceral anxiety, catastrophizing around symptoms, and hypervigilant body scanning.
 Studies like the ACTIB trial have shown it works even in web-delivered and telephone formats, which matters for access.

-Practical stress-mitigation that actually moves the needle
+Practical stress-mitigation that moves the needle

 Sleep first.
 Poor sleep raises cortisol, amplifies visceral sensitivity, and tends to make the next day's gut worse.
 If you're picking one thing to change, guard your sleep window.
 Seven to nine hours, consistent schedule, phone out of the bedroom.
 This isn't a wellness platitude.
 It's the highest-leverage intervention most people skip.